techidaily/site-extra-guidance/source/_posts/how-to-fix-a-black-display-error-when-playing-fortnite-on-your-laptopdesktop.md

  Or click**Update All** to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the **[Pro version](https://tools.techidaily.com/drivereasy/download/)**  which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click**Update All** .)
 ![](https://images.drivereasy.com/wp-content/uploads/2021/04/amd-6800xt.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Reboot your computer after the driver update completes, and check if Deathloop still crashes.
 If so, try the next solution.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 4 – Temporarily disable third-party software